2025 James Beard Awards

 What should we know about Cameron?

 Cameron is committed to the community he calls home.
-He led the capital campaign for the Columbus State Community College Foundation, donating more than $10 million to support the development of Mitchell Hall, a hospitality management and culinary arts school.
+He is a dedicated supporter of organizations throughout central Ohio, including The United Way, Nationwide Children’s Hospital Foundation, FESTA, Elevate Northland and more.
+He also led the capital campaign for the Columbus State Community College Foundation, donating more than $10 million to support the development of Mitchell Hall, a state-of-the-art hospitality management and culinary arts school.
+Additionally, Cameron is investing in the future leaders of the industry by donating $500,000 over five years to the hospitality management program at The Ohio State University, supporting scholarships for hospitality management undergraduate students.

 Which of the James Beard Foundation values does Cameron align with?

-Cameron Mitchell created these foundational pillars which defines the company’s culture:
+Cameron Mitchell created these foundational pillars that define the company’s culture:

-CMR operates 49 restaurants nationwide; 25 located in Columbus, where many associates attended CSCC.
+CMR operates 50 restaurants nationwide and 23 located in Columbus, where many associates attended CSCC.
 “I did this to give back to the industry,” Mitchell says.
 “I felt I could make a bigger impact in Columbus.
-I wanted to create a facility that could access 80 percent of a 4-year education with 80% less cost.”
+I wanted to create a facility that allows access to a four-year education with 80% less cost.”

 Parable